Why Diversity Matters

 Some learners prefer a campus filled with others who are the same age, while some prefer a diverse age range of students.
 What do you prefer?

-The typical student is between the ages of 18-22.
-At United States Military Academy, 76.7% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+The "traditional" college student is thought to be between the ages of 18-21.
+At United States Military Academy, 76.7% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank West Point #2,856 in the nation for student age diversity.

 West Point Age Diversity Chart